manavsehgal/reactspeedcoding/manuscript/c09-test-app-components.md

 ~~~~~~~
 ...
 <Workflow />
-  - [Shallow] should render one .workflow-scenario control
+- [Shallow] should render one .workflow component
 - [Shallow] should define a prop for steps
 - [Static] should render one .workflow-text control
+- [Full DOM] should increment state on clicking step button
-  - [Full DOM] should update sequence on clicking step button
+- [Full DOM] should render new sequence number on clicking step button

 6 passing (132ms)
 3 pending